 The Bridge Center for Hope Board of Directors is diverse and has skill sets that align with the mission of the organization.
 Behavioral health professionals, health care leaders, patient and consumer advocates, and justice system leaders provide a balance to the board.
 A nominating committee recommends board members to the full board.
-Board members serve two-year terms
+Board members serve two and three-year terms.

 Early in my college years, I interned for a psychiatric clinic and counseled young children dealing with traumatic experiences.
 I oftentimes wonder what happened to those children into adulthood and if they sought mental health services.
 Mental health and/or substance use awareness is important to me because I believe that these issues and challenges have no face and can affect anyone.

 As an attorney practicing health care law in Baton Rouge for almost three decades, I have seen the gaps in services available in our community to people experiencing behavioral health issues and their families.
 In times of crisis, people have ended up either in a hospital emergency room or jail – neither of which is equipped to provide the interventions needed to address the underlying mental health issues.
 The Bridge Center for Hope’s mission of providing pathways to treatment for people experiencing behavioral health issues fills this long-standing gap in the continuum of care needed to successfully address behavioral health issues.
 Serving on The Bridge Center Board has confirmed for me the value this new and innovative model of care delivery brings to our community.

 Law Enforcement leaders recognize we can’t arrest our way out of mental health.
 No more jails for those experiencing a mental health crisis, finally, we are providing the appropriate care to our community.

 Serving on The Bridge Center for Hope’s Board of Directors is a great honor and an opportunity to give back to the Greater Baton Rouge Community.
 It is also a chance to be a part of helping to bring hope and healing to families affected by mental health issues and substance abuse.